Find an Agent

 Pros

-• You get a 1.5% listing fee (half the usual rate) no matter which real estate agent you choose.
+• Guaranteed 1.5% listing fee, no matter which agent you use.

 Cons